-&lt;sup>418 But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom. - Hebrews 1:8
+425 But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom. - Hebrews 1:8

-&lt;sup>419 Who is the image of the invisible God, the firstborn of every creature: - Colossians 1:15
+426 Who is the image of the invisible God, the firstborn of every creature: - Colossians 1:15

-&lt;sup>420 Ye have heard how I said unto you, I go away, and come again unto you.
+427 Ye have heard how I said unto you, I go away, and come again unto you.
 If ye loved me, ye would rejoice, because I said, I go unto the Father: for my Father is greater than I. - John 14:28

-&lt;sup>421 Thus saith the Lord the King of Israel, and his redeemer the Lord of hosts; I am the first, and I am the last; and beside me there is no God. - Isaiah 44:6
+428 Thus saith the Lord the King of Israel, and his redeemer the Lord of hosts; I am the first, and I am the last; and beside me there is no God. - Isaiah 44:6

-And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.- Revelation 21:22
+429 And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.- Revelation 21:22

-&lt;sup>423 And Thomas answered and said unto him, My Lord and my God. - John 20:28 in 1 Corinthians 8:6 that, to us (meaning to those of us in the body of Christ, which is who Paul was writing to), "there is but one God, the Father."
-426 I trust you can see that Paul didn't say, "to us there is but one God, the Father and the Son," which means there's just no way to fit the Son into the title of God there without ignoring the rules of grammar and the point of the verse.
+And so, even though at this point (post-resurrection and quickening of Christ) one might be able to call Jesus a "god," or even be able to legitimately call Him "God" from a relative or representational perspective430 - since Matthew 28:18 says that all power in heaven and earth has been given to Him431 (meaning authority, in this case, once again being translated from ἐξουσία), and Acts 2:36 even says that He's also now been made "Lord" by God as well432 - Paul wrote in 1 Corinthians 8:6 that, to us (meaning to those of us in the body of Christ, which is who Paul was writing to), "there is but one God, the Father."
+433 I trust you can see that Paul didn't say, "to us there is but one God, the Father and the Son," which means there's just no way to fit the Son into the title of God in that verse without ignoring the rules of grammar, not to mention the point of the passage it's included in.
 And likewise, even though the Father is Lord from an absolute perspective, He's temporarily given Jesus the title (and authority) of Lord, so, to us in the body of Christ (even if only from a relative perspective), Jesus is the one we currently refer to as Lord (and not someone we refer to as God in addition to Lord, since Paul told us in this verse that, to us in the body of Christ specifically, the Father is the only one we view as God - which makes sense, considering the fact that the Father really is the only God from an absolute perspective anyway, being the only one who can be called Almighty God).
 Besides, as verse 5 of that chapter says, there are "lords many," so if this passage meant that Jesus is God because He's been given the title of Lord for the time being, then all the other lords would also be God too.
-(And as for why I keep saying that Jesus is only "Lord" temporarily, it's because 1 Corinthians 15 tells us that He'll eventually give up His reign, after He destroys death.427)
+(And as for why I